pressody/pressody-part-template/README.md

 This template's intention is to **speed up development and make it more error-proof.** By providing **a set of patterns** (like Dependency Injection, Loggers and Log Handlers, etc.), this template ensures you can easily and confidently bolt things together and have your logic behave predictably.

+### Step 0 - Decide

+Before tackling repos and files, **you need to make some decisions:**
+1. **Decide on your LT Part Composer package name** as this will determine things like plugin directory, main file name, textdomain, etc. Usually you would use the

 ### Step 1 - Create a new GitHub repo

 Each LT Part companion plugin should reside in **a separate Git repo,** most likely hosted on GitHub.com.